Temporary Email Not Receiving Emails

 Possible Causes

-- The temporary email domain is blocked by the sender's mail server.
-Many websites maintain blocklists of known disposable email domains and reject messages at the server level before they are even sent.
+- The sender's mail server is blocking your temporary email domain.
+Many websites keep lists of known disposable email domains and reject your messages at the server level before they are even sent.

-- DNS records for the temp email domain have not fully propagated.
-If the service recently added a new domain, MX records can take up to 48 hours to propagate across all DNS servers worldwide.
+- The DNS records for the temp email domain haven't fully propagated yet.
+If the service just added a new domain, the MX records can take up to 48 hours to update across all DNS servers worldwide.

 - You entered the wrong email address on the website.
-A single typo in the local part (the bit before the @) means the email goes to a different inbox or bounces entirely.
+A single typo in the local part, which is the bit before the @, means the email goes to a different inbox or bounces entirely.

-- The sending website's mail server is rejecting the email based on SPF, DKIM, or DMARC checks against the temp email domain.
-Some temp email services have incomplete DNS authentication records.
+- The mail server for the website you're using is rejecting the message because the temp email domain fails SPF, DKIM or DMARC checks.
+Some temp email services don't have complete DNS authentication records set up.

 - The email is stuck in the sending server's mail queue.
 High-volume senders like social media platforms and e-commerce sites can delay delivery by several minutes during peak hours.